Caitlin Todd: Storylines

 During "Yankee White", Kate resigns from the Secret Service before her superiors fire her for disobeying the fraternization rules; NCIS Special Agent Leroy Jethro Gibbs recruits Todd almost immediately and assigns her to his team, pairing her with Anthony DiNozzo.
-She quickly becomes a key member of the Gibbs-led Major Case Response Team (MCRT) based at the NCIS headquarters in Washington, DC.
+She quickly becomes a key member of the Gibbs-led Major Case Response Team (MCRT) based at the NCIS headquarters in Washington, D.C.
 Todd became the team's dedicated profiler and created psychological profiles on the suspects being investigated.
 She was first taken aback by NCIS' apparent disregard for the rules and protested at times, yet she came to find herself ignoring guidelines in order to obtain key information.
 In the episode "A Weak Link", for example, she suggests they hack into a classified database.
 Todd's other skills include counterfeit bill analysis and protection detail, which she acquired during her time as a USSS Agent.
-Unlike Gibbs, Kate appears to get emotionally attached to victims as seen in the episodes "The Immortals" and "Left For Dead", during which she befriends a Jane Doe (Sherilyn Fenn) suffering memory loss after being buried alive.
+Unlike Gibbs, Kate appears to get emotionally attached to victims as seen in the episodes "The Immortals" and "Left for Dead", during which she befriends a Jane Doe (Sherilyn Fenn) suffering memory loss after being buried alive.
 It is later revealed, however, that the Jane Doe had actually been deceiving Todd all along and she later killed herself and her lover.
 Similarly, Todd had an opportunity to kill Ari when he broke into the NCIS autopsy lab in "Bête Noire" and shot Gerald in the shoulder, but found she was unable to do so.
 Gibbs later chastized her for this.

 Her attitude contrasted vastly with DiNozzo's behavior, and they routinely argued over matters of privacy and personal boundaries: throughout the first two seasons, Todd was the prime target of DiNozzo's nosing, with the latter sneaking through her purse, cellphone, PDA and desktop computer on a regular basis, which infuriated her to no end.
-DiNozzo even went through Kate's trash to discover where she'd eaten breakfast much to her chagrin in "Doppelganger".
+DiNozzo even went through Kate's trash to discover where she had eaten breakfast, much to her chagrin in "Doppelganger".
 Whereas Todd considered this outrageous and unacceptable, DiNozzo seemingly merely did this for his personal entertainment.
 Conversely, DiNozzo is also the target of numerous taunts and regular teasing from Todd.
 It is revealed in "Witness" that Kate had a phobia of going to the dentist but she eventually overcame it thanks to Tony giving her the number of a hypnotist.